Skip to main content

 "Personal trainer in London.
 DM for a free consultation."

 Direct.
 Clear.
 One action.
-For a deeper dive on what makes bios convert, check our guide on Instagram bio optimization.
+For more on what makes bios convert, see Instagram bio optimization.

-Set up your link in bio properly.
+Set up your link in bio.
 Instagram gives you one clickable link.
-Use a simple link-in-bio tool (Linktree, Stan Store, or just your website URL) to point people where they need to go.
-If you have one primary action you want people to take - booking a consultation, ordering online, viewing a menu - just link directly to that.
-Don't overthink it.
+Use a link-in-bio tool (Linktree, Stan Store, or your website URL).
+If you have one primary action, booking, ordering, viewing a menu, link straight to it.

 Set up Instagram Shopping if you sell physical products.
-Connect your product catalog through Meta's Commerce Manager.
-This lets you tag products directly in posts and Reels, turning your feed into a shoppable catalog.
-The conversion friction drops dramatically when someone can tap a product and buy without leaving Instagram.
+Connect your catalog through Meta's Commerce Manager and tag products in posts and Reels.
+Friction drops when someone can tap a product and buy without leaving Instagram.

-Here's the biggest mistake I see: small businesses trying to look like big brands.
-You don't need studio photography, Canva templates that match your "brand palette," or a content calendar that looks like an editorial spreadsheet.
-You need content that makes people trust you enough to spend money with you.
+The biggest mistake I see is small businesses trying to look like big brands.
+You don't need studio photography, Canva templates matched to a "brand palette," or a content calendar like an editorial spreadsheet.
+You need content that makes people trust you enough to spend money.
+Four types do that.

 Behind-the-scenes content